-I took the batteries out of the Airwave, turned off my phone and conjured a nice bright werelight which I floated off into the foyer beyond Larry's cabinet.
-Once you've mastered the Impello form, you learn to guide whatever it is you're moving about, but it's tricky.
+I took the batteries out of the airwave, turned off my phone, and conjured a nice bright werelight, which I floated off into the foyer beyond Larry's cabinet.
+Once you've mastered the impello form, you learn to guide whatever it is you're moving about, but it's tricky.
 A bit like operating a remote-controlled plane with your toes.
-As the werelight curved around the cabinet, I noticed that Larry's eyes actually moved to follow the light.
+As the werelight curved around the cabinet, I noticed that Larry's eyes actually moved to follow it.
 I tried to bring it around in a circle to check, but all I managed was to slow it down and make it wobble.
 I actually had to close my eyes and concentrate to get the thing to stay.
-But when I opened them, I had my first good look at the foyer.
+But when I opened them I had my first good look at the fover.

-More of the ubiquitous red and gold flock wallpaper, and heavy red velvet curtains framing archways further into the club.
-Dully gleaming stained-pine doors with brass plates marked GENTLEMEN and LADIES on the right.
-The bar had a mirrored back wall, which meant that I could see in the reflection that there was nothing lurking beneath the bar.
+More of the ubiquitous gold and red flocked wallpaper, and heavy red velvet drapes framing archways farther into the club.
+Dully gleaming stained pine doors with brass plates marked GENTLEMEN and LADIES on the right.
+The bar had a mirrored back wall, which meant I could see in the reflection that there was nothing lurking beneath the bar.

 My dad had played in clubs that looked like this.
-I'd been clubbing in clubs like this - which made me realise how suspiciously unrotten the curtains were - despite the smell of mildew.
-Then I saw, hanging from a light fitting, the familiar folded-up neon shape of a compact fluorescent low-energy light bulb - definitely not commercially available in the 1970s.
-Somebody had been down here recently, and often enough to think it worth shelling out for some new bulbs.
+I'd gone clubbing in clubs like this, which made me realize how suspiciously unrotten the curtains were - despite the smell of mildew.
+Then I saw, hanging from a light fitting, the familiar folded-up neon shape of a compact fluorescent low-energy lightbulb - definitely not commercially available in the 1970s.
+Somebody had been down here recently and often enough to think it worth shelling out for some new bulbs.

-This time, when the scrabbling came I saw movement at the far end of the foyer, where the curtains half hid the archway to the rest of the club.
-There was a strange kicking motion in the curtains.
-I managed to bob my werelight in the right general direction and saw two human legs, probably female, protruding from below them.
-They were dressed in stockings - the same rich red colour as the wallpaper.
-And one of the feet was still shod in a matching scarlet pointy-toe stiletto.
+This time, when the scrabbling came, I saw movement at the far end of the foyer, where the drapes half hid the archway to the rest of the club.
+A strange kicking motion in the fabric.
+I managed to bob my werelight in the right general direction and saw two human legs, probably female, protruding below.
+They were dressed in stockings - the same rich red color as the wallpaper.
+And one of the feet was still shod in a matching scarlet pointy-toed stiletto.
 As my light wobbled closer the legs began to kick, a spastic mechanical movement that reminded me horribly of early biological experiments with frogs.
-There were no human sounds apart from the heels drumming against the carpet.
-The curtains hid anything above the thighs - assuming there was anything above the thighs.
+There were no human sounds apart from the heels drumming against the carpet, and the drapes hid anything above the thighs - assuming there was anything above the thighs.

 It was possible a human being was in distress, and I had a duty to check it out - if only I could make my feet take a step forward.
-The legs began to kick more violently, and I noticed that my werelight was beginning to dim and take on a redder hue.
-I was well practised at werelights by this point, and they never normally changed colour without me changing the forma.
-I'd seen this before when I'd 'fed' the ghost of Captain de Veil, and my best guess was that as the magic was drained off, the short-wavelength, higher-energy light dropped away first.
-Although saying it like that really doesn't convey how sodding sinister the effect was in real life.
+The legs began to kick more violently and I noticed that my werelight was beginning to dim and take on a redder hue.
+I was well practiced at werelights by this point, and they never normally changed color without me changing the forma.
+I'd seen this before when I'd "fed" the ghost of Captain de Vries and my best guess was that as the magic was drained off, the short-wavelength, higher-energy light dropped away first.
+Although saying that really doesn't convey how sodding sinister the effect was in real life.

 The legs kicked faster, the remaining shoe coming loose and spinning off into the shadows.
-The light grew dimmer, and still I couldn't make myself go forward.
+The light grew dimmer and still I couldn't make myself go forward.